Should I Buy a container grown Christmas tree?

 Why do you only deliver to the front door?

 We’re really sorry but our couriers are only insuranced to deliver it to your front door.
 In addition, with Covid-19 and during these unprecedented times putting the health and wellbeing of customers, couriers and staff is paramount.
 This confirmation does not change other preventative guidance measures in place from the government at the time but is an additional measure relevant to our identified specific tasks in delivering/collecting your Christmas trees.
+All order placed before 30th November will be delivered in first few days of December, unless requested later.
+Collection will be between 7th - 8th January 2021, unless requested earlier.
+Please be aware that the courier does not deliver/collect on Bank holidays or at weekends.

 Do I need to retain the shipment packaging